Triassic

+The vast supercontinent of Pangaea dominated the globe during the Triassic, but in the latest Triassic (Rhaetian) and Early Jurassic it began to gradually rift into two separate landmasses: Laurasia to the north and Gondwana to the south.
 The global climate during the Triassic was mostly hot and dry, with deserts spanning much of Pangaea's interior.
 However, the climate shifted and became more humid as Pangaea began to drift apart.
 The end of the period was marked by yet another major mass extinction, the Triassic–Jurassic extinction event, that wiped out many groups, including most pseudosuchians, and allowed dinosaurs to assume dominance in the Jurassic.